How to Upgrade React Native

 Compare file by file

-folders between your current project and the reference project:
+Analyze the android and ios folders between your current project and the reference project:

 Android